PEDAL THE G.A.P.

 THE best way to get to Pittsburgh is to catch the Amtrak Pennsylvanian from NYC.
 It departs from Moynihan Hall -- the new wing of Penn Station.
 We'll have our truck parked right outside the station -- drop off your fully-assembled bike with us along with your gear -- all you need on the train is a small bag.

 There's plenty of room to stretch out on board, and Amtrak has spread out the seating due to COVID.
 (We didn't want to tightly pack you into a charter bus or van.)
-We expect the COVID situation to be MUCH better by August, but just in case Amtrak is taking all the proper precautions to keep you safe.

 The train will wind through NYC's hidden tunnels and on to NJ before heading across Pennsylvania farm country -- a beautiful trip.
 There's onboard dining (although my personal preference is to bring WAY too much food and drink onboard, which is certainly allowed.)
 WiFi and electricity available at your seat.